Luke Messer ContactBack to top

 - Family: Married (Jennifer Messer); 3 children

-Republican Luke Messer is the freshman representative from the newly rejiggered 6th District.
-In 2012, he took the seat of Rep. Mike Pence, the prominent conservative who left Congress after six terms to run for governor.
+Republican Luke Messer took the seat in 2012 of Rep. Mike Pence, the prominent conservative who left Congress after six terms to successfully run for governor.
+Just two years later, Messer elected chairman of the House Republican Policy Committee, the No. 5 GOP leadership post.

 Messer earned a law degree from Vanderbilt University in 1994 and went on to jobs on Capitol Hill with three members of Congress, including Republican Rep. Dan Burton.
 In 2000, Messer ran for an open House seat against Pence and lost in the GOP primary.
 But he went on to be the executive director of the Indiana Republican Party in 2004 and had a role in the successful gubernatorial campaign of Republican Mitch Daniels.